vlad-x/solr2solr/README.md

-solr2solr - a simple Solr migration and test data frabrication tool
+solr2solr - a simple Solr migration and test data fabrication tool
 ============

 This tool will query a given Solr index and copy it to another.
 Along the way it will give you the opportunity to change field names, drop fields altogether, and fabricate new fields.